basilfisk/UI2/docs/example.md

 sudo cp ~/UI2/example/server/ssl/local.very-api.net.* /etc/veryapi/
 ~~~

-Finally, start the VeryAPI administration server.
-By default, the log data is writtem to `/tmp/veryapi.log` but this can be changed in the `config.json` file.
+Finally, start the administration server.
+By default, the log data is writtem to `/tmp/server.log` but this can be changed in the `config.json` file.

 ~~~bash
 cd ~/UI2/example/server/